 What does the upright Emperor (tarot card IV) mean?

-The Emperor is the fourth (IV) tarot card in the major arcana.
 When The Emperor appears upright in a reading, you are being called to embody that masculine, leader energy.
 What area of your life do you need to show up in with a direct, focused, organised energy, in a no-nonsense kind of way?